 Our Vision

-We envision a future where justice-impacted women and girls are no longer defined by incarceration, but empowered by healing, dignity, and opportunity to lead thriving lives.
-We see communities where cycles of trauma and recidivism are broken, and where the justice system itself is transformed, rooted not in punishment , but in healing, equity, and restoration.
+We envision a future where justice-impacted women and girls are no longer defined by their past, but by their potential.
+A world where healing replaces punishment, dignity replaces stigma, and opportunity replaces barriers.
+We see communities where cycles of trauma and incarceration are broken, and a justice system transformed, rooted not in fear or retribution, but healing, equity, and restoration.

 Our Story

-A Beautiful HEART Ministries was founded in Danbury, Connecticut in 2017 by Dr. Clover A. Perez, after she witnessed an influx of women and girls returning to prison shortly after their release.
+A Beautiful HEART Ministries was founded in Danbury, Connecticut, in 2017 by Dr. Clover A. Perez, after witnessing an alarming number of women and girls returning to prison shortly after their release.
 Determined not to let that be her reality, Dr. Perez sat down with these women to understand why they were coming back.
-What she discovered was heartbreaking.
+What she heard were stories filled with trauma, loss, and barriers that had gone unaddressed for far too long.

 Dr. Clover A. Perez